 What should a restaurant logo patch beanie proof include?

-It should show the final logo artwork, patch shape, patch size, placement, color callouts, backing type, and any text that will appear on the beanie.
+It should show the final logo artwork, patch shape, patch size, placement, color callouts, backing type, attachment method, and any text that will appear on the beanie.
 Ask for a view that shows how the patch sits on the knit so you can judge readability, not just artwork quality.

 How many revisions are normal for a beanie proof?